The Lancet June 09, 2018

 Endpoint

-Composite of cardiovascular death, nonfatal myocardial infarction, and nonfatal cardiac arrest
+Cardiovascular death, nonfatal myocardial infarction, or nonfatal cardiac arrest at 30 days

-Key result: Metoprolol reduced the risk of myocardial infarction but increased the risk of death and stroke.
+Key result: Metoprolol decreased the risk of myocardial infarction but significantly increased the risk of stroke and overall mortality.

 2014